NBA Rumors: Bulls Should Trade Zach Lavine Or Lauri Markkanen For ‘Athletic, Talented Wing Player’ This Summer

 “Markkanen is unhappy about how he has been used and with the structure of the organization, and LaVine is a talented scorer who seemingly has reached his ceiling,” Cowley wrote.
 “They have shown no signs of being able to coexist successfully, let alone thrive.
 Free agents aren’t exactly lining up to play for the Bulls, so they must think about trading one of them.
 There has to be a new way of thinking at the Advocate Center.
 The old way wasn’t necessarily broken, it just never was going to work.”

-As Cowley noted, in the post-Michael Jordan era, teams who were being led by athletic, talented wing players have found more success than those who relied on guards.
-This was proven by Kawhi Leonard, LeBron James, Kevin Durant, and Andre Iguodala.
+As Cowley noted, in the post-Michael Jordan era, teams who were being led by athletic and talented wing players have found more success than those who relied on guards.
+This was proved by Kawhi Leonard, LeBron James, Kevin Durant, and Andre Iguodala.
 Trading LaVine or Markkanen would undeniably be a tough decision for the Bulls, but it would definitely be worth it if it means acquiring a wingman of the same caliber as Leonard, James, and Durant.

 Cowley didn’t mention any specific targets for the Bulls in the deal involving LaVine or Markkanen.
 However, there are indeed some athletic and talented wingmen who could be available on the trade market in the 2020 NBA offseason.
 These include Caris LeVert of the Brooklyn Nets, Aaron Gordon of the Orlando Magic, Kyle Kuzma of the Los Angeles Lakers, and Andrew Wiggins of the Golden State Warriors.

-Though they are yet to be considered as legitimate NBA superstars in the league, LeVert, Gordon, Kuzma, and Wiggins have shown great potentials.
-Their current teams may currently be in a much better situation than the Bulls, but they would definitely be intrigued by the idea of playing for an NBA team where they would be considered as the main man.
+Though they are yet considered legitimate NBA superstars in the league, LeVert, Gordon, Kuzma, and Wiggins have shown great potential.
+Their current teams might be in a much better situation than the Bulls, but they would definitely be intrigued by the idea of playing for an NBA team where they would be considered the main man.